 Scorched explores just a few of the 80 or so coal mine fires in Pennsylvania.

-We started in Centralia (a film about mine fires really needs to include Centralia, though it’s more of a tourist playground for those who are unaware of its history).
-We visited the overlooked towns and sites that continue to decay: Shamokin, Laurel Run near Ashley, Carbondale, the Dolph mine in Olyphant and have been changed by these long-term, environmental and mostly man-made disasters.
+We started in Centralia (a film about mine fires needs to include Centralia, though it’s more of a tourist playground for those who are unaware of its history).
+We visited the overlooked towns and sites that continue to decay: Shamokin, Laurel Run near Ashley, Carbondale, the Dolph mine in Olyphant and have been changed by these long-term, environmental, and mostly man-made disasters.